FLT FILES

 The image below shows a typical aircraft with the appropriate FLT files defined for it:

 It is worth noting that none of these FLT files are "required", since any aircraft that doesn't have them will default to using some generic files that the simulation includes.
 However, it is very much recommended that you create your own so that the aircraft performs as expected under all the different initial flight conditions.
-The files themselves that you should always be including are as follows:
+The files that all aircraft should always include, especially if you wish the aircraft to participate in missions, are listed here:

 The exact contents of each file will vary based on the aircraft and the situation, but from the base files you create you can then refer to the following page for the available parameters and sections, and edit/add/remove what is necessary: